 Moving is hard at the best of times.
 But, add moving in bad weather into the mix and you have a whole new host of problems to deal with.

 When bad weather strikes, you usually just have to deal with it – you may not have the luxury of being able to delay the move and wait for a fine day.
-You may need to be out of your old house or apartment by certain date, and often rescheduling will mean losing the deposit you paid your moving company.
+You may need to be out of your old house or apartment by a certain date, and often rescheduling will mean losing the deposit you paid your moving company.

-8 Tips for Moving in Bad Weather
+8 Tips for Moving in Rainy Weather

 1. Wear the right clothes

 Dress for the weather you’re expecting, you don’t want to get ill just because you’re not prepared with the right clothes.
-If it’s cold, then have a jacket, hat, gloves, and boots on hand to put on when you need to exit the house.
+If it’s cold, make sure you have a jacket, hat, gloves, and boots on hand to put on when you need to exit the house.
 If it’s raining, have rain boots and a waterproof jacket with a hood for covering your head if you’re helping to load items into the truck.